 - Roll the dough into a ball, and then flatten into a disk.
 Wrap in plastic wrap and chill for at least 30 minutes (can be chilled overnight or frozen for future use).

 - Preheat the oven to 375°F (190°C).
 Line a baking sheet pan with parchment paper.

 - Rinse the chicken and pat it dry.
 If the chicken pieces are thick, place them between two sheets of plastic wrap and lightly pound them to 1/2-inch thick.
 Season the pieces with salt and pepper.

-- In a large sauté pan, melt 2 tablespoons of the butter over medium-high heat.
+- In a large sauté pan, melt 1 tablespoon of the butter over medium-high heat.
 Add the chicken and cook until lightly browned, about 4 minutes on each side.
 Remove the chicken from the pan and set aside to cool.

 - To the same pan, add 1 tablespoon of the butter, then add the shallots, garlic, carrots, and corn and cook over medium heat until the shallots begin to soften, 3 to 5 minutes.
-Add the wine and brandy and simmer until the pan is almost dry, 12 to 15 minutes.
+Add the wine and brandy and simmer until the pan is almost dry, about 10 minutes.

 - Add the remaining 1 tablespoon butter.
 When it is melted, stir in the flour.
 Cook, stirring, for 1 minute, then add the cream and stock.
 Simmer, stirring occasionally, until thickened, about 5 minutes.

 - Cut the browned chicken into 1/2-inch pieces and add them to the cream sauce.
 Add the mustard and dill, then season to taste with salt and pepper.

 - On a floured surface, roll the disk out to a circle about 12 inches (25-cm) in diameter.
 Gently transfer the dough onto the prepared sheet pan.